paulstephane/paulstephane.github.io/powerDAC-S2.md

 I had come up with solutions to some of the practical problems I was facing, but the question remained: Was all this worth the effort?

 The system, as explained in my previous article, is unique in its design (it is a quasi  "straight wire with attenuation").
-The listening experience is also, to my ears, unique, and *unlike anything I had heard before* (in my previous setups, or at peoples' homes, audio dealers, and audio shows).
+The listening experience is also, to my ears, unique, and *unlike anything I had heard before* (in my previous setups, at people's homes, audio dealers, and audio shows).

 One of the most striking characteristics of the ECDesigns system, is best explained by what audio critic Arthur Salvatore (http://www.high-endaudio.com) refers to as "individuation" :